simplytest/template-java-playwright-pageobject/README.md

-# Playwright Java POM template
+# Java, Playwright, TestNG, Allure template

 This is a template project for setting up a Playwright framework with Java, Maven and TestNG following the Page Object Model (POM) design pattern.
 It provides a starting point for automated UI testing using Playwright.